jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 - **Floating** - This shows just the Dashboard Header in reduced width and it can be dragged to any position by clicking on the Name (the mouse will change to a cross).

-> To float / unfloat the Dashboard altogether double-click on the Name in the Header or click the 'carat' at the left hand side of the Header.
+> To float / unfloat the Dashboard double-click on the Name in the Dashboard Header (or click the 'carat' at the right hand side).

 The Dashboard is made up of 2 areas:

-1. **Dashboard Header** - This is the part of the Dashboard that is always visible.
+1. **Dashboard Header** - This is the part of the Dashboard that is always visible, irrespective of mode.
 It contains:

+- **Functions Dropdown** - a dropdown on the left hand side that shows a list of all Functions in AdapTable to which the user is 'Entitled'.
+Clicking an item in this list will open the popup associated with that Function.

+> This dropdown can be hidden via the `ShowFunctionsDropdown` property of Dashboard State.

+- **Tabs** - blah

-- **Functions Dropdown** - blah
+- **Function Buttons** - blah

-- **Toolbar** - blah
+- **Quick Search** - blah

 2. **Dashboard Header** - T